 The main and sole activity of the Company MLP Group SA is the property management.
-The Company's activities are carried out on Polish territory.
-Based on the location of the real estate investment company extracts a single geographical segment - Poland.
-Location of assets coincides with the location of customers.
-Operating segments coincide with the geographical segments.
+The Company's activities are carried out on Polish territory, but through its subsidiaries, MLP Group S.A. also conducts activity in Germany and Romania.